bcmertz/SWCD-Tools/README.md

 ### 3. Model Potential Wetlands

-TODO: incorporate TWI, ag ditches, etc. change exclude wetlands to something more general (floodplains, wetlands, etc)

 This tool uses a DEM with a slope cutoff threshold, hydrologic soil group, land use data, and existing mapped wetlands (optional) to create a shapefile of potential wetland locations.

 ## Hydrology

-### TODO:

-- Stream Elevation Profile
-- Stream power
-- Time of concentration calculation
-- Curvature calculation to delineate TOB / floodplain
-- Switch tools to all use multi-directional flow directions
-- Runoff Curve Number calculation: allow user to select RCN and HSG fields like in "Model Potential Wetlands"
-- Remove hardcoded paths in EFH-2 calculation
-- Make commands more composable
-- Model Potential Wetlands: use topographic wetness index as model of hydrologic potential
-- Runoff curve number - add output file location to export a csv of soils, land uses, and rcns for the study area to plug into hydrology programs; maybe also average slope?

 ### 1. Calculate Streamlines